 Be mindful of all things you consume every day, especially what you consume (for your body and your mind) in the morning.

 You have a great hand in choosing who you are allowing to surround yourself with in the digital world.

-If all you see is vlogs of people buying stuff, partying, having fun, would you feel motivated to work on your goals and simplify your life?
+If all you see are vlogs of people buying stuff, partying, and having fun, would you feel motivated to work on your goals and simplify your life?

 I always give 30 minutes to reading a good book in the morning and I use my phone only after I finish all my morning routine.

 Also, I drink water all through the day and we eat only home-cooked food as Indians.
 All these keep me energized both body and mind.

 And I feel one-two hour of social media is fine.
 Anything more is just clutter.